Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm

 \section{Abstract}

-Grover's search algorithm is one of the early algorithms that demonstrates the power of quantum superposition in the search space of an unsorted database of $N$ items by enabling us to speed up the search in order of $O(\sqrt{N})$ queries compared to the classical scenario where we can do the same search in $O(N)$ queries.
-But this advantage is gradually reduced with noise acting on the search space.
-In this article, we demonstrate that a quantum switch can act as a resource operation in mitigating the effect of the noise in the search space.
-In this scenario, fault-tolerant model quantum computing is costly.
-In addition to the noise modeled by a total depolarizing channel (which coherently acts on the entire quantum register), such an error correction method can not be implemented.
-In that context, we show that the quantum switch itself adds value in reducing this error significantly.
-In particular, we create two frameworks for the application of switches.
-In the first framework, we apply the superposition of channels' orders in the form of a switch and do a post-selection at every iteration of the applications of the Grover operator.
-In the second framework, we delay the post-selection until the very end.
-In other words, if we want to look at the switch's action at the $k$ th step, for the first framework, we already have $k-1$ post-selection measurements in place, whereas in the second case, we have only one measurement.
-The number of post selections is minimal in the second scenario, so its effect is more credited to the switch.
-It also gives a significant advantage in terms of the success probability of Grover's algorithm.
-We take the success probability as the sole quantifier of the switch's action in diminishing the effect of noise in search space.
+Grover's quantum search algorithm promises a quadratic speedup for unstructured search over its classical counterpart.
+But this advantage is affected by noise acting on the search space.
+Here, we show that a quantum switch can act as a resource to mitigate the effects of noise.
+In this scenario, the noise is modeled by a depolarizing channel, which coherently acts on the entire quantum register.
+We show that a quantum switch can significantly reduce the error in Grover's search algorithm.
+We consider the success probability of finding the marked item as the sole quantifier of diminishing the effect of noise in the search space in the presence of quantum switch.
+We propose two frameworks for the application of quantum switches.
+In the first framework, we apply the superposition of channel's orders in the form of a switch and do a post-selection at every iteration of the applications of the Grover operator.
+In the second framework, we delay this measurement and post-selection until the very end.
+The number of post selections is minimal in the second scenario, and hence the noise reduction can be attributed more to the presence of quantum switch.
+We illustrate with an example of significant advantage in the success probability of Grover's algorithm using quantum switch.\\